 Don’t rush to settle a back injury claim.

 Back injuries often worsen over time, and early imaging or exams may not reveal disc damage, nerve compression, or long-term mobility issues.
-Accepting a quick settlement can leave you without coverage for future treatment.
-Always wait until your doctors understand your full prognosis, and speak with an experienced back injury attorney before signing anything.
+Accepting an early settlement may limit your ability to pursue additional compensation if future treatment becomes necessary.
+Consider waiting until your doctors understand your full prognosis, and speak with an experienced back injury attorney before signing anything.

 Common Causes of Back Injuries in Los Angeles

-Did you know 17% of people in a study believed their back pain was caused by an accident?
-Back injuries are a major cause of chronic pain and disability, especially in a fast-paced city like Los Angeles.
+Back injuries are a common cause of chronic pain and disability, especially in a fast-paced city like Los Angeles.
 From crowded freeways to construction sites and busy commercial areas, everyday situations can lead to serious spinal injuries.

 Some of the most common causes include: